-On Monday morning, head coach Doug Pederson confirmed on 94WIP that Brooks' "illness" was a return of the game-day anxiety that had afflicted the starting right guard earlier in his career.
+According to the Philadelphia Inquirer's Jeff McLane, citing team sources, Brooks' illness was a return of the game-day anxiety that had afflicted the starting right guard earlier in his career.

-After the game, when asked if Brooks' illness was related to anxiety, Pederson said he hadn't yet talked to team doctors.
+After the game, when asked if Brooks' illness was related to anxiety, head coach Doug Pederson said he hadn't yet talked to team doctors.